-Substantial Amendment #1 is a partial Action Plan, which adds additional references and amends Introduction and Background on pages 5-9; Impact and Unmet Needs Assessment on pages 10-38; revises the Proposed CDBG-DR Budget on pages 39-40 and Appendix A; temporarily suspends the Public Housing, Homeowner's Reimbursement, Local Buyout, and Public Infrastructure Programs; permanently deletes the Temporary Relocation Assistance and the Manufactured Home Repair or Replacement Programs; and adds the Forest Park Optional Relocation Program on pages 64-71.
+Substantial Amendment #1 is a partial Action Plan, which adds additional references and amends Introduction and Background on pages 5-9; Impact and Unmet Needs Assessment on pages 10-38; revises the Proposed CDBG-DR Budget on pages 39-40 and Appendix A; temporarily suspends the Public Housing, Home Repair, Local Buyout, and Public Infrastructure Programs; permanently deletes the Temporary Relocation Assistance and the Manufactured Home Repair or Replacement Programs; and adds the Forest Park Optional Relocation Program on pages 64-71.
 Due to the severity of the Unmet (Affordable) Housing Needs within the Municipality of Anchorage and the Matanuska-Susitna Borough, the Public Infrastructure Programs within the Municipality of Anchorage and the Matanuska-Susitna Borough, and the entire Economic Revitalization Program have been deleted.

 Substantial Amendment #1 proposes limited funding use of \$2.5M for the purpose of expediting one program activity, the Forest Park Optional Relocation Program, within the Municipality of Anchorage, the HUD designated "Most Impacted and Distressed (MID)" jurisdiction and \$7,171,200 for State Administration and Planning funds so the State may continue to work with the jurisdictions to identify capacity and prioritize housing and program activities.
-Substantial Amendment #2 will be posted by November 2021 for the remaining proposed program activities, totaling \$26,184,800.